 1.7.
-Brief description of rules pertaining to the implementation of the General Meeting
+Brief description of the rules related to the conducting of the General Meeting

-The Company requests a holder matching procedure in respect of the date of the General Meeting, a corporate event, from the Central Clearing House and Depository (Budapest) Ltd. (KELER Zrt.).
-The holder matching procedure may take place only in the period between the 10th and 5th working day at the stock exchange prior to the General Meeting.
-The rules pertaining to the holder-matching procedure are contained in the effective regulations of KELER.
+The Company requests a shareholder-matching procedure for the date of the General Meeting, as a corporate event, from the Central Clearing House and Depository (Budapest) Ltd. (KELER Zrt.).
+The shareholder-matching procedure may take place only in the period between the 7th and 5th trading day at the stock exchange prior to the General Meeting.
+The rules pertaining to the shareholder-matching procedure are contained in the effective regulations of KELER.